RyanFleck/Manuals/content/languages/rb.markdown

 layout: docs-manual
 title: Ruby
 subtitle: "A beautifully expressive hacker language.
 Mostly used for rails."
-draft: true
+toc: true
 ---

+# Hello Ruby

 ```ruby
 puts "Hello, Ruby!"
 ```

-<h3>Table of Contents</h3>
-1. Seed list entry.
-{:toc}

-## What is Ruby?
+# What is Ruby?

 In descriptors: high-level, object-oriented and interpreted.
-Ruby occupies a similar market space to *Python*, with both striving to create a more human-readable language.
+Ruby occupies a similar market space to _Python_, with both striving to create a more human-readable language.
 I'll update this as I learn more, with my primary resources being [Ruby Koans](http://rubykoans.com/) and [Codecademy](https://www.codecademy.com/courses/learn-ruby).
 In code blocks below, `#>` indicates text that is printed to the console.

-## Why use Ruby?
+# Why use Ruby?

 I'm not, really; it seems like a fun language with lots of respected devs.
 I don't have time to learn or tinker with this very flexible scripting lang at the moment.
 At one point in early 2019, I spent a short, intense period binge-learning C++, then Ruby, in order to meet requirements and complete technical interviews at C++/Ruby shops.

-## The Basics
+# The Basics

 Running `ruby -v` will print your ruby version.
 If you have a 'good' OS, you should have a version built in.
 Upgrade if the version is less than 2. `ruby` runs ruby programs. `irb` starts an interactive ruby prompt.